bobgilmore/bobgilmore.github.io/site.md

 Comments handled by [Disqus](http://disqus.com/).

-I *considered* migrating off of [Pygments](http://pygments.org/) (for code syntax highlighting) to [CodeRay](http://coderay.rubychan.de/), but the latter doesn't highlight SCSS yet, so I'm sticking with the former.
+I *considered* migrating off of [Pygments](http://pygments.org/) (for code syntax highlighting) to [CodeRay](http://coderay.rubychan.de/), but the latter didn't highlight SCSS the last time I checked, so I stuck with Pygments.